theGC/html-webpack-inline-svg-plugin/README.md

 ## Webpack Support

-The latest version of this package supports webpoack 4.
+The latest version of this package supports webpack 4.
 All versions marked v2.x.x will target webpack 4 and html-webpack-plugin v4.

 For webpack 3 and html-webpack-plugin v3 support use v1.3.0 of this package.